 - Access and update leads, contacts and oportunities

 But today’s mobile CRM platforms can do so much more.
 Add cloud storage to mobile CRM functionality and you’re no longer synchronising data with a local copy – you’re accessing live, centrally held information from whichever device you choose.
 Distributed teams can share files and background information and can update, share and send proposals on the move.

 “To function effectively in this brave new world, marketers must embrace one fact: mobile is not a channel—it’s a platform.”

-But with the right platform, the potential for customised mobile apps can extend beyond traditional devices to self-reporting by smart, internet-enabled components.
+With the right platform, the potential for customised mobile apps can extend beyond traditional devices to self-reporting by smart, internet-enabled components.
 A platform such as Salesforce, with APIs that enable integration with almost any device, creates extraordinary new possibilities.

-An investment in a mobile-capable CRM platform can pay dividends throughout an organisation – far beyond the traditional functions of CRM.
-As mobile reach and usage continues to boom, customers are everywhere - in sales, marketing, customer service and IT.
+An investment in a mobile-capable CRM platform can pay dividends throughout your organisation – far beyond the traditional users of CRM.
+As mobile reach and usage continues to boom, your customers are everywhere.

-- Customer service teams can pick up cases more quickly, track them across channels and resolve them using the knowledge of the whole organisation.
+can pick up cases more quickly, track them across channels and resolve them using the knowledge of your whole organisation.

-- IT teams gains a whole development platform for mobile apps, with built-in integration to a back-end CRM system.
+gains a whole development platform for mobile apps, with built in integration to your back-end CRM system.